crownstone/bluenet/docs/INSTALL.md

 This is a step-by-step instruction to install the bluenet build system.
 If you prefer a simple install script, you can use the `install.sh` script provided in the [crownstone-sdk](https://github.com/crownstone/crownstone-sdk#bluenet_lib_configs) repository.

-The installation has been tested on Ubuntu 14.04 and assumes you use the J-Link Lite CortexM-9 programmer.
+The installation has been tested on Ubuntu 14.04 (should work on newer ones as well) and assumes you use the J-Link Lite CortexM-9 programmer.

 ## Prerequisites